 Tell us about BorrowMyDoggy?

 BorrowMyDoggy is an online platform connecting dog owners with borrowers.
 People sign up, create a profile, write a little bit about themselves or their dog and then they’re able to take a look at the suitable matches in their area.
 Matches are based on location and availability, and it’s all about getting to know each other really well before sharing the dog.
+People can check over here if they need the best dog training services.

 What does it cost?

 £12.99 per years for borrowers and £44.99 per year for owners and all the members are verified and covered by insurance.
 They have 24/7 vet access.
 No money is exchanged between borrowers and owners, as borrowing is based on the love of dogs rather than for a profit.
+To research and also to know more read this blog to get a better view about them.

 How have you overcome challenges during COVID?